Cycling in California

 If you are interested in cycling in California, a wonderful web site is Best Rides, which has great descriptions of what the author thinks are the best rides in California and Oregon.

 Now, onto business.
-Here are links to the various sections in this long page, so you don’t have to do too much scrolling.
+Here are links to the various sections in this long page, so you don’t have to do too much scrolling (some of the sections have now been moved out to their own web page).

 Eastern Sierra